Billy Brennan

-William Patrick Brennan (born 13 January 1934 in Paisley, Scotland, United Kingdom) is a retired ice hockey player who played in Scotland and for the Great Britain national ice hockey team.
+William Patrick Brennan (13 January 1934 – 8 March 2020) was an ice hockey player who played in Scotland and for the Great Britain national ice hockey team.
 He is a member of the British Ice Hockey Hall of Fame.

 Career

 Club

 Brennan made his senior ice hockey debut as a 17-year-old defender for the Ayr Raiders on 21 November 1951 against the Paisley Pirates in the Canadian import dominated Scottish National League.
 Brennan played in ten games for the Raiders in the 1951–52 season, scoring one assist and one minor penalty, and helping them to win the league.

 The following season, Brennan followed his coach, Keith Kewley, to Paisley.
 It was at Paisley that Kewley helped to convert Brennan into a winger and to establish himself in the team.
 Brennan helped Paisley to win the league in 1953–54.

 When professional ice hockey collapsed in Scotland in 1960, Brennan went the amateur Paisley Mohawks in 1961 as player-coach.
 Brennan moulded the team into a major force of British ice hockey of the 1960s in the Northern League.
 Brennan introduced off-ice fitness programmes for the team in order to allow the best use of ice time for skills and tactical development.
 He took the team on short European tours during the 1960s, playing against teams from the Canadian Air Force.
 A number of the players from developed at Paisley during this time went on to achieve international recognition with the GB national team, such as his younger brother, Alastair Brennan, Billy Miller, Jackson McBride and Alistair McRae.

 By 1971, Brennan was playing with the Glasgow Dynamos.
 He retired from ice hockey in 1973 when his employment took him to Birmingham.